globewalldesk/revuu/README.md

 the new number.
 In addition, there is now a large, detailed help system accessible from both task list and task views.
 There are also a number of smaller improvements.

+### 2.1 ()
+More refactoring, adding Lang class:
+Along with other refactoring and minor debugging, surgically extracted the language-related methods and structures and placed them carefully within a brand new Lang class.
+Changed passed object parameters to instance variables after confirming that controllers and views are adequately self-contained.